OCA/purchase-workflow/product_supplierinfo_discount/README.rst

 When you make a purchase order for that supplier and that product, discount will be put automatically.

+If the supplier already has a supplier info for a product, it will be updated if the discount or the price changes.

 Bug Tracker
 ===========